arch-adi21/DSA-Python/DSA Day 4/DAY4.md

 - Inserting at front means , you will create a node and assign the `next` of this node to the previous head and replace the head variable with this node.

 - Now you will traverse to the last node and change it's pointer to next node.

+## Insertion at end

+- Traverse to the last node